wkirwin/env-configurator/README.md

 A small helper to manage configuration via environment variables.
+Python 3.